 - HubSpot’s Blog Topic Generator: if you’re working on your editorial calendar and need to generate a few ideas at once, use this to generate a whole week’s worth of topics based on the keywords you enter.

 - Google Trends: similar to BuzzSumo, it allows you to stay on top of trending topics.
 It tracks the most current trends using internet search terms and it can filter them based on your geographic location.

-- LinkedIn Pulse: another great way to see what’s trending and what your industry is talking about.
-It pulls the content from your network and the channels you follow.
-You can also check out Google Plus’ What’s Hot section, Facebook’s Trending Section, and Twitter Trends.
+- You can also check out Google Plus’ What’s Hot section, Facebook’s Trending Section, and Twitter Trends.

 Sometimes you need to find credible sources for your article and provide useful statistics and data.
 The tools below will help you with all your research needs.